 Taking this in consideration, if the temperature is not too high, it might even be good not to reduce it, as you will probably get healed faster, by letting it go on its own.
 But instead of that, most people opt for medication, such as ibuprofen or paracetamol, to reduce it and ease their condition.
 This might not be good, especially If the use of those actual drugs is often, considering also that not everyone reacts the same to this.
 So, having this in mind, some people search for natural ways to reduce their temperature, but are those effective enough?

 Are Medications Necessary?

 So as mentioned, it would be even better, to leave the fever, go on its way, and kill germs and viruses that are attacking your immune system.
-More to say, drugs should not be used anyways, even at higher temperatures than 38.3 C°, unless the person has history of chronic diseases or seizures.
+More to say, drugs should not be used anyways, even at higher temperatures than 38.3 C°, unless the person has a history of chronic diseases or seizures.

-With ibuprofen and paracetamol being most common it is important that side effects of often and extreme usage, can lead to serious conditions such as difficulty in digestion, breathing, irregular heartbeat or even chest pain.
-If not necessary, we would tell you to keep away from medication, and find natural ways to ease your condition.
+With ibuprofen and paracetamol being most common it is important that side effects of often and extreme usage can lead to serious conditions such as difficulty in digestion, breathing, irregular heartbeat or even chest pain.
+If not necessary, we would tell you to keep away from medication and find natural ways to ease your condition.

 What are the Natural Ways to Reduce Fever?

 What you should be aiming is to make yourself more comfortable, while your immune system is fighting off germs and viruses.
 If you opt for no medication, then there are more than enough ways to treat your fever at home.